LBNL-ETA/frads/docs/how-to/guide5.md

     ['ZONE ONE']

 ### Initialize a Radiance model
-Create a Radiance model by calling `frads.epjson2rad`and passing in an epjs and epw file.
-The epjs file can be accessed by calling `epmodel.epjs`.
-The `frads.epjson2rad`function creates an `Objects`directory for material and geometry primitives and a `Resources`directory for transmission matrices (xml files).
-The `frads.epjson2rad`function also generates a `config`file, which contains information about simulation controls setting, site, model, and raysender.
-Use `methods.three_phase`to perform the three-phase method and generate the view and daylight matrices under the `Matrices`directory.
-Finally, load the view, daylight, and transmission matrices with `load_matrix`.
+Create a Radiance model by calling `epjson2rad`and passing in an epjs and epw file.
+The epjs file can be accessed by calling `epmodel.epjs`.`epjson2rad` creates an `Objects`directory for material and geometry primitives and a `Resources`directory for transmission matrices (xml files).
+The `epjson2rad`function also generates a `config`file, which contains information about simulation controls setting, site, model, and raysender.

+Use `three_phase`to perform the three-phase method and generate the view and daylight matrices under the `Matrices`directory.

+Finally, use `load_matrix` to load the view, daylight, and transmission matrices.

 ```python